Last Update: April 29, 2021

 Bing also implements SERP answer boxes, although they are much less dynamic than Google’s.
 Bing also has its own right-column content called Snapshots, which looks very similar to Google’s Knowledge Graph results.
 For example, if you type “population of sweden”, Bing brings up an answer box with a population graph preceding the organic results as well as Snapshots from Wikipedia, points of interest, and related searches.

 Notably, Bing SERP “extras” are becoming increasingly effective and Bing seems to be always adding more types of answer boxes and Snapshots in an effort to catch up to Google.

 One unique aspect of Bing is Bing Rewards.
 When signed in, users earn points for each Bing search that can be redeemed for games, movies, apps, gift cards, and sweepstakes entries.

 Yahoo is considered an internet portal, rather than a search engine, with web search as one of the portal’s key features.
-Yahoo’s homepage is much more decorated and interactive than Google or Bing and includes a vast array of products and features that connect a user to news, shopping, travel, email, Tumblr, Flikr, and much more.
+Yahoo’s homepage is much more decorated and interactive than Google or Bing and includes a vast array of products and features that connect a user to news, shopping, travel, email, sports scores, and much more.

 Yahoo’s internet search is powered by Bing, although Yahoo controls the design and results displayed on its SERPs.
-(Search Engine Land has a lot of information on the Yahoo/Bing deal if you’d like to explore that rabbit hole.)
+(Search Engine Land has a lot of information on the Yahoo/Bing deal.)

 In addition to the differences in answer boxes and other “extras” on each SERP, organic search results vary as well.
 Even Yahoo and Bing SERP results can vary depending on the search query, despite being powered by the same search technology.